 Making Sense of Mens Rea: Still in the planning stages, this project will involve multi-media (e-book and/or podcasts) to provide a “simplification” of the Canadian approach to proof of mental elements in Criminal Law.
 The paper will be designed to identify: what makes mens rea so complex and how can it be simplified in theoretical and practical terms for law students and lawyers.
 [On hold]

-The Animal Law Paradox Podcast: I have long wanted to create my own law podcast and this is my chance.
-Still in the early planning stages, I hope to eventually put out a monthly podcast that explains many of the complexities of animal law.
-[On hold]
+The Animal Justice Podcast: I have long wanted to create my own law podcast and this is my chance.
+Working with colleagues at Animal Justice, and still in the early planning stages, I hope to eventually put out a monthly podcast that explains many of the complexities of animal law.
+[Planning phase]